Jrhenderson11/NLP/README.md

  - postagger.pickle: stores the POS tagger that is built spearately

- - FILES/: contains files used for training such as names datasets and the emails and lists of already tagged speakers / locations, is parent folder for training and test data folders
+ - FILES/: contains files used for training such as names datasets and the emails and lists of already tagged speakers / locations, it is the parent folder for training and test data folders

 ## Files (stuff not crucial to the coursework):

+ - analysis.py: file containing multiple agorithms that would use a TF-IDF matrix generated from the email data

  - Clusterer.py: currently just a scratch pad for some ideas about representing the ontology using clustering algorithms